44 Gorgeous Grey Gemstones & Crystals with Photos

 grey onyx

-Onyx is a banded chalcedony with black and white layers, although it can also have a solid grey colour.
-It's known for its grounding and protective properties.
+Onyx is a banded chalcedony with black and white layers, though it can also be solid grey.
+It’s known for its grounding and protective properties.
+Onyx is also valued for its soft, flowing water energy, which helps purify spaces and promote grounding, making it a popular choice for emotional and spiritual protection.

 Rutilated Quartz